krissen/snacks-bibtex.nvim/README.md

   mappings = {                      -- customise picker keymaps / actions
     -- use { kind = "citation_command", command = "\\autocite" } to remap quick cite keys
     -- use { kind = "citation_format", id = "apa7_reference" } for quick format slots
-  },
+    -- map "open_entry" to another key if you prefer a different shortcut for jumping to the BibTeX file },
 })
 ```